 The last game was won against Prague 1-0.
 Even though we were wet and exhausted, there was no feeling like winning when you fought so hard.
 Our team was more like a family, we yelled at each other but we would protect our players from anyone.
 I guess you could say we were like a family, we worked well together.
 Coming from probably the smallest school in the CEESA tournament, it was also a big victor for KIS with the first win in the red division.
 I know we came a long way and it was definitely worth it.

-Posted by Molly Romero at 5:58 PM
+Posted by Anonymous at 5:58 PM

 We want to congratulate girls and thank them for brining the trophy home.